vandai100421/docker-mysql-master-slave/readme.md

 | 172.20.10.5 | 3308 | slave |

-## On each connection run bellow queries
+## On each connection run below queries

 ### Master connection
 ```sh